LatticeData/reqbase/README.md

 pip install lattice-stocks-data
 ```
 ### API Authentication
-To successfully use this library you will need an API key for the [Lattice Stock Market Data API](https://rapidapi.com/lattice-data-lattice-data-default/api/job-search4/) that powers it.
-Navigate to [RapidAPI](https://rapidapi.com/lattice-data-lattice-data-default/api/job-search4/) to sign up for a free API key and then save it to an environment variable called `STOCK_DATA_X_RAPID_API_KEY` in your environment.
+To successfully use this library you will need an API key for the [Lattice Job Search API](https://rapidapi.com/lattice-data-lattice-data-default/api/job-search4/) that powers it.
+Navigate to [RapidAPI](https://rapidapi.com/lattice-data-lattice-data-default/api/job-search4/) to sign up for a free API key and then save it to an environment variable called `JOB_SEARCH_X_RAPID_API_KEY` in your environment.
 The library will automatically load that environment variable and use it to authenticate API calls made under the hood.

 ### Dependencies
 This library relies on the following Python libraries: